About the Honoree

 Past Award Recipients

-2023: Belinda Guillen, Joaquin Lainson, Ross Wantland
+2023: Belinda Guillen, Lily Lainson, Ross Wantland

 2022: Cassie Carroll, Sydney Curts